Peter Hutchinson (politician): Career

-In 1975, Hutchinson returned to Minnesota and, in 1977, was elected Deputy Mayor of Minneapolis in the administration of Mayor Albert Hofstede, serving in that post until 1979.
+In 1975, Hutchinson returned to Minnesota and, in 1977, was elected deputy mayor of Minneapolis in the administration of Mayor Albert Hofstede, serving in that post until 1979.
 After leaving office, he was hired by the Dayton Hudson Corporation, of which he was Vice President of External Affairs and Chairman of the Dayton Hudson Foundation.
 As chairman of the foundation, he oversaw the distribution of $110 million nationwide for use in community improvement projects.

 In 1989, Governor Rudy Perpich appointed Hutchinson the state's Commissioner of Finance.
 That year, a budget deficit seemed likely, but Hutchinson helped balance the budget by cutting spending.
 After Perpich was succeeded by Arne Carlson, Hutchinson tendered his resignation.
-The next year, he joined two partners.
-Babak Armajani and John James, in forming the Public Strategies Group, a consulting firm that works mainly with public sector customers.
-In the mid-'90s, PSG had a contract to run the Minneapolis public schools and Hutchinson served as the superintendent of the Minneapolis Public Schools.
+The next year, he and two partners, Babak Armajani and John James, formed the Public Strategies Group, a consulting firm that works mainly with public sector customers.
+In the mid-1990s, PSG had a contract to run the Minneapolis public schools and Hutchinson served as the superintendent of the Minneapolis Public Schools.
 In 2004, he and David Osborne wrote The Price of Government: Getting the Results We Need in an Age of Permanent Fiscal Crisis.
 In 2008, Hutchinson was elected as a fellow of the National Academy of Public Administration.